tetratelabs/wazero/README.md

 today as when he started the project, and worthwhile reading:

-If you want to provide Wasm host environments in your Go programs, currently there's no other choice than using CGO andleveraging the state-of-the-art runtimes written in C++/Rust (e.g. V8, Wasmtime, Wasmer, WAVM, etc.), and there's no pure Go Wasm runtime out there.
+If you want to provide Wasm host environments in your Go programs, currently there's no other choice than using CGO leveraging the state-of-the-art runtimes written in C++/Rust (e.g. V8, Wasmtime, Wasmer, WAVM, etc.), and there's no pure Go Wasm runtime out there.
 (There's only one exception named [wagon](https://github.com/go-interpreter/wagon), but it was archived with the